SuadeLabs/fire/documentation/properties/purpose.md

 ### dealing_rev_non_fin
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of non financial assets.

+### deal_rev_non_fi_intang
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of intangible assets.

+### deal_rev_non_fi_other
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of other non financial assets.

+### deal_rev_non_fi_ppe
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of ppe.

+### deal_rev_non_fi_prop
+Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of investment properties.

 ### dealing_rev_sec
 Describes an account that holds the amount of profits or losses arising from the purchase, sale and holdings of **securities**.